10 Best Electric Guitars Under $500

 Both the Epiphone Les Paul and Gibson Les Paul have mahogany bodies, but because of the maple top the Gibsons have a little more bite.
 Then again, depending on your style of music, the Epi sound might be just what you’re looking for.

-The Epiphone Les Paul Standard PlusTop PRO saw a small price bump this year, putting it slightly over $500.
+There was a time when you could grab the Epiphone Les Paul Standard PlusTop PRO for under $500, but the price has risen a bit in recent years.
 In my mind it is well worth the extra few bucks, but if you are really serious about staying under your budget consider the basic Les Paul Standard instead.

 The difference between the two guitars largely comes down to the pickups.
 Where the PlusTop PRO features Epiphone's awesome ProBucker pickups, the basic Standard still uses the older Alnico Classics.
-They are still very good pickups, but in my opinion the ProBuckers are what make the PlusTop Pro worth it.
+They are still very good pickups, but in my opinion the ProBuckers are what make the PlusTop Pro worth the extra cash.

 If you are still on the fence about whether you should choose Epiphone or save up for a Gibson, here is an article that might help: